ElijahElrod/go-ci-config/readme.md

 # Github config and workflows

-In this folder there is configuration for codecoverage, dependabot, and ci workflows (gofmt, golangci, and running tests).
+In this folder there is configuration for codecoverage, dependabot, and ci workflows (gofmt, golangci-lint, and go test -race).

 This folder can be or was merged using a --allow-unrelated-histories merge strategy from <https://github.com/ElijahElrod/go-ci-config.git/> which provides a CI base for Go projects.